 *There will be a $10 transaction fee that will not be reimbursed.

-Our maintenance and cleaning teams will be conducting a deep clean of the school before and after the camp week (and for some equipment DAILY).
+Our maintenance and cleaning teams will be conducting a deep clean of the school and school buses as frequently as the MOH guidance requires.

 Here are some questions we often get asked about our response to COVID-19.
 You may find the answer to your own question here.